emb33di/FishyAI/README.md

-# Property Law AI Assistant
+# FishyAI - Property Law Assistant

 An AI-powered assistant for Property Law exam preparation that uses your PDF materials as context for answering questions.